contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/faq/apispark-faq.md

 ![Messages tab](images/messages-section.jpg "Messages tab")

-Jump to the [Check your messages](/technical-resources/apispark/guide/create/test03 "Test your web API") section of our online documentation for further information.
+Jump to the [Check your messages](/technical-resources/apispark/guide/create/test#check-messages "Check your messages") section of our online documentation for further information.

 [Back to list](#list "Back to list of frequently asked questions")

-# <a name="02"></a>2.
+# <a class="anchor" name="02"></a>2.
 What is the difference between deploying & publishing my API?

 ## Deploying your API
 When you deploy a cell, APISpark generates source code, compiles and deploys it in the cloud so that it will be executed in the APISpark runtime environment.
 As long as you have not deployed your data stores and web APIs, they are not available to store data or receive HTTP requests.